List of famous failed startups and businesses in India - Updated 2023

 This was the last goodbye tweet from HuffPost India:

 “Today’s last day.
-Pound for pound, story for story, reporter for reporter, this is the greatest newsroom I have worked for; (and I still can’t quite believe I had the privilege to lead).
+Pound for pound, story for story, a reporter for a reporter, this is the greatest newsroom I have worked for; (and I still can’t quite believe I had the privilege to lead).
 Thank you, everyone, for reading our stories and supporting our journalism.”

 The website had the following message for the visitors: